MachinaIlucha/HTML-CSS-project/README.md

 # FindMe landing site.

-A couple of months ago I decided to study html/css/scss this project shows my current skills in these technologies.
+You can visit and check what my site is by this link - https://machinailucha.github.io/HTML-CSS-project/ A couple of months ago I decided to study html/css/scss this project shows my current skills in these technologies.

 <h1 align="center">FindMe</h1>